 Come experience the miniature universes of origami and discover the stories they have to tell, from the natural to the mathematical.
 Featuring works from Giang Dinh, Sy Chen, Marc Thompson, Kathy Stevick, Alex Chen, Margaret Wong, Belle Fernandez, Goran Konjevod, Faye E. Goldman, and Doug Caine.

-This exhibition is in celebration of World Origami Days, celebrated very year between October 24, the birthday of the founder of OrigamiUSA, and November 11, Japan’s Origami Day.
+This exhibition is in celebration of World Origami Days, celebrated every year between October 24, the birthday of the founder of OrigamiUSA, and November 11, Japan’s Origami Day.
 You can learn more about World Origami Days on OrigamiUSA's website.

 This exhibition is made possible with support from OrigamiUSA and Ms. Patsy Wang-Iverson.